Close Menu

 Core Packing Strategy

-Pick a color scheme before you pack.
-Choose 2-3 main colors that all work together.
-This way, every piece matches every other piece.
-You can mix and match to create many different looks with fewer clothes.
+Pick a color scheme with 2-3 main colors that work together.
+Every piece matches every other piece, letting you mix and match to create different looks with fewer clothes.

 European cities have laundromats, and many hotels offer laundry service.
-You can wear the same shirt twice between washes.
-This mindset helps you pack half as much while still looking good every day.
+You can wear the same shirt twice between washes, helping you pack half as much while still looking good.

 Essential Items You Need Everywhere